 Driving Tours of Yosemite and More

 Best way to avoid navigating Yosemite and its parking issues?
-Board Tenaya Lodge’s Yosemite Tour buses with retractable roofs, plush-leather seats and USB ports, so you can take photos and not worry about your phone dying.
-You can choose between a half-day, full-day or sunset tour.
+Board Tenaya’s Yosemite 360 Tour Buses with panoramic views, plush-leather seats and USB ports, so you can take photos and not worry about your phone dying.
+You can choose between a half-day or full-day tour or a Junior Ranger tour for kids.
 There’s even an ADA accessible bus.

-The lodge’s concierge also can arrange a number of area activities for you, including horseback riding with Yosemite Trails Pack Station, taking a ride on the Yosemite Mountain Sugar Pine Railroad, a historic steam train, and off-road Jeep tours and rentals with Sierra Nevada Motorsports.
-On site, the lodge offers yoga classes, archery classes, a rock-climbing wall and more.
+The lodge’s concierge also can arrange a number of area activities for you, including horseback riding with Wawona Stable, taking a ride on the Yosemite Mountain Sugar Pine Railroad, a historic steam train, and off-road Jeep tours and rentals with Sierra Nevada Motorsports.
+On site, the lodge offers archery classes, a rock-climbing wall and more.
+Book a free daily guided nature hike into the Sierra National Forest or rent an e-bike or mountain bike on-site to explore roads or trails nearby.

 Plus, Tenaya has worked to make its resort more green.
 It provides reusable water bottles in every room.
 There also are water filling stations on property where guests can fill their water bottles.
-For those with Teslas, the resort has a Tesla charging station.
-And if you want to stay in a room that harnesses the sun's energy, request to sleep in the cabin that's solar-powered.
+For those arriving in a Tesla, the resort has a Tesla charging station.
+And if you want to stay in a room that harnesses the sun’s energy, request to sleep in the cabin that’s solar-powered.

-No need to leave Fido home when Tenaya Lodge offers pet-friendly rooms.
+No need to leave Fido home when Tenaya at Yosemite offers pet-friendly rooms.
 It even offers pet massages.
 To clarify, the pets are getting the massages, not giving them.
-The new Explorer Cabins at Tenaya also will be pet friendly.
+The new Explorer Cabins at Tenaya also are pet friendly.
 With so much at your fingertips, you’ll find yourself wishing you were staying longer.

 “Instead of people just visiting the park for a day, we really encourage them to stay with us 3-4 days to have an even better vacation,” Huerta says.
 “We really have something for everyone in the family.”